priyanshudotexe/DISCO-23/README.md

 3. **Output (TXT File):**
    The TXT file containing the project output.

 4. **Video (MP4 File)**
-   This video contains the the detailed explanation for the code
+   This video contains the the detailed explanation for the code.